hyee/dbcli/README.md

-Licence
+License
 ============
 MIT license

 Description
 =============

-dbcli is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to support multiple databases, and includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
+DBCLI is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to support multiple databases, and includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
 Currently only public and Oracle functions are developed, and only support windows platform.<br><br>